mylenamacedo/mylenamacedo/README.md

 👀 I’m interested in QA and Medicine;

-🌱 I’m currently learning HTML, CSS and JS;
+🌱 I’m currently learning HTML, CSS, SQL, JS and GIT;

 📫 How to reach me:
   - email: mylenaetelvina@gmail.com